stonybrookmotorsports/StonyBrookMotorsports/pages/quotes.md

 Billy:
 "Do we need any tappy tappy things or do they just come out?"

+Spencer:
+"I don't disagree"
+"I'm gonna hit this with a hammer.
+I'll be right back."

+Devon: How long does the pizza go in the microwave?
+Spencer: Ariba!
+Doo doo da doo doo... oh, sorry I wasn't paying attention.

+Devon: John, you are FEA, you validate me.
+John: Thank you.

 Muffins: "Hey, why do you have that light on your backpack?"
 Duck: "My mom gave it to me, she's afraid I'll get attacked at night or something."